-This report must be read in conjunction with the documentation and drawings prepared and submitted to the Local Planning Authority in respect of current development proposals (as shown in Figure of this report).
+This report must be read in conjunction with the documentation and drawings prepared and submitted to the Local Planning Authority in respect of the current site (as shown in Figure 1 of this report).
 The author of this report will accept no responsibility for any misunderstanding resulting from a failure to consult all relevant planning documentation or through any lack of information where responsibility for the provision of such is beyond the control of Cameron S Crook & Associates.